Last Updated on

 Names of the Korean Letters

-Each of the consonants and vowels has names.
-We’ll cover them here so you can learn them.
+Each one of the Korean Alphabet consonants and vowels has names.
+We’ll cover them here in this Hangul chart so you can learn them easily.

-We’ve provided the English romanizations of the letters, but they should only be used as a guide.
-Your pronunciation will be much more accurate if you learn the Hangul instead of relying on the romanized spelling.
+We’ve provided the English romanizations of the letters in the Hangul chart.
+However, they should only be used as a guide.
+Your pronunciation will be much more accurate if you learn the Hangul characters instead of relying on the romanized spelling.

 How to Write in Korean